jackdesmarais/FATE_in_the_BAWG/_PCs/lawrel_sundew.md

 ## Other notes
 1. Birth place: The Bog city
-2. Signature sandwich: Sautéed mushrooms/sun-chokes/root veggies on whole grain healthy bread.
-With a series of dips, pesto, veggie aux jus, horseradish
+2. Signature sandwich: Sautéed mushrooms/sun-chokes/root veggies on whole grain, "healthy" bread.
+Accompanied by a series of dips including - pesto, veggie aux jus, and spicy horseradish